 It's a meat grinder.. insert music you like and out comes every single flaw the recording could possibly have.
 Even after your mind adjusts to the tone you can still hear the effects of it.
 Lots of hiss, clicks and pops.. none of it related to the equipment.

 Midrange with the subs is very satisfying, things are working well, with a deep tone that is full and contrasts well with the over active highs.

 Doing some headroom tests things got a little out of hand, pulled the highest measurements I've recorded just trying to get these to pop, and with the subs being in the system shit was definitely happening.
 107dB Peak, this is seriously loud, pulled a steady 98dB on the couch that sounded clean and never got them to pop at all.
 These can work in large spaces, and as long as your ears can handle the highs these are great little speakers for a living room.

 Speaker close up.

 How good are they, well I don't like them.
-Tonally they are miserable to listen to for me, but they do not have any massive problems which is a huge improvement over all of the other budget speakers I have tested and tone really is a matter of taste.
+Tonally they are miserable to listen to for me, but they do not have any massive problems which is a huge improvement over all of the other speakers in this price I have tested so far and tone really is a matter of taste.
 I will say that the midrange measured very well, better than many expensive speakers I've seen.
 These speakers are not the cleanest sounding I have heard, but the drivers are good enough to be considered very good.

 I'm keeping these on my rig for some more listening.
 I'll be using a corrected response adjusting for tone, it only took 2 bands of the paramertic EQ to fix these to my liking, so that says plenty.
 A simple treble knob can do most of what I did here.. just turn it down and you are good to go.